We are hiring for a YES Program Associate! Visit our Jobs page to learn more.

 - YES booths may team up and share a larger space to use a canopy

 WSE expanded the program in 2009 to reach more children.
-In partnership with Junior Achievement and LINKS for Learning (4-H and Big Brothers and Big Sisters of Park County have also helped out along the way), WSE helps organize a week-long summer kids camp where students learn business fundamentals, budgeting basics, and about sustainable practices in business.
-The camp curriculum imparts the theory.
+In partnership with Junior Achievement and LINKS for Learning (4-H and Big Brothers and Big Sisters of Park County have also helped out along the way), WSE helps organize a week-long summer YES camp where students learn business fundamentals, budgeting basics, and about sustainable practices in business.
+The YES camp curriculum imparts the theory.
 WSE’s Farmers Market provides the medium for the children to apply the knowledge.
 Unlike many other business education programs for children, the YES program allows kids to immediately apply what they learn and directly benefit from the experience.